 The garden has closed compost membership until Spring 2015.
 Please attend a meeting at a date TBA to learn about opportunities to join as a compost member next spring.

-Greene Acres is part of the New York Restoration Project, and we are a Greenthumb garden, which means that we are open to the public at least 10 hours a week during the spring, fall and summer.
+Greene Acres is part of the New York Restoration Project, and we are a Green Thumb garden, which means that we are open to the public at least 10 hours a week during the spring, summer and fall.
 Everyone is welcome to stop in or sit and read under a tree when the garden is open.
 Children are always welcome, but they must be supervised.
-Dogs are welcome but must be on leashes.
+Dogs are welcome but must be leashed.

-You must be a member of Greene Acres to have your own plot, but lots of people are members just so they can get into the garden whenever they want.
-Members are required to help maintain common areas, attend most monthly meetings, and host open hours at least 10 hours per season.
-Membership costs $10 a year, but before you can join the garden you must complete six hours of garden work during public hours.
-Once you have spent some time working in the garden you can join at any garden meeting.
-Once you are a member, you can get on the waiting list for your own bed, but if you don't have your own bed or don't have time to care for a whole bed yourself, 2/3 of the garden is set aside as common space that everyone can tend.
+Members are required to help maintain common areas, attend at least two monthly meetings and three work days, pay $20 in dues annually, and host at least 10 open hours per season.
+To join the garden you must complete six hours of garden work during public hours.
+Once you have spent some time working in the garden you can join at any garden meeting or work day.
+Once you are a member, you can get on the waiting list for your own plot, but if you don't have your own plot or don't have time to care for one, 2/3 of the garden is set aside as common space that everyone can tend.